 Oswegoland Park District dance instructors have extensive training in many forms of dance.
-Many have gone through our Assistant Training Program to become lead instructors.
+Some have been a part of A Step Above Dance Company and have voluntarily assisted dance classes before becoming lead instructors.

 Ally Gorecki is a dance instructor teaching all ages at both recreational and competitive levels.
 While she has trained in jazz, ballet, lyrical, hip hop, and poms throughout her dance career, tap and musical theater have always been her passions.
 In college, she choreographed and performed for a company affiliated with Marquette University in Milwaukee, WI for 5 years.
 Upon moving back to the Chicagoland area, began teaching with the Park District and has been happily doing so for the last 4 years.
 She has two bachelor degrees from Marquette University and currently works in education.
 Miss Ally is a proud founding member of A Step Above Dance Company, where she coaches Dream.
 Their team has won awards locally and has taken home various judge’s choice awards over the years.
 Miss Ally strives to instill pride and self-confidence in all of her dancers.
 She hopes each child walks away from her classes with a passion for dance and an appreciation for all of the hard work they have put in.